Comcast/cmb/README.txt

 - Known Limitations
 -------------------------------------------------------------------------------------------------

-* The admin page is open to anyone.
-It is the only place to create or delete any user account and to browse and modify any user's queues and topics.
+1. The Admin UI is open to anyone and allows full access to anybody's user account.
+It is the only place to create or delete user accounts and to manually browse and modify any user's queues and topics.

-* The initial visibility timeout for messages in a queue is always 0.
+2. The initial visibility timeout for messages in a queue is always 0.
 It is not possible to send a message and have it initially hidden for a specified number of seconds.
 Instead the message must be received first and only then the visibility timeout can be set.